nadeld/nadeld.github.io/_posts/2017-03-29-piracyinterview.md

 6)Why would you hack and not play the game legit?

-Saurang said he pirates hacking devices and so I asked him why he used hacking devices.
+Jerry said he pirates hacking devices and so I asked him why he used hacking devices.
 He told me that mods can make a game more enjoyable for everyone and add replay value to the game that he is playing.
 For example, he plays Skyrim and likes to mod the environment with different cities and locations.
 When he uses hacking devices for multiplayer games he uses a secondary account for hacking.
 He does this so that he can avoid the possibility of his main account getting banned.

 7)How do you pirate?